CarlEarth/Udacity_CNN_dogproject/README.md

 4. Design the easy way to demonstrate the prediciton.

 Program Instruction:
 Open the notebook with the jupyter notebook.
-Follow the instrcutionS step by step.
+Follow the instrcutions step by step.

 The training result:
-1. The scratch model of dog breed classifier: Only 15% accuraccy
+1. The scratch model of dog breed classifier: Only 16% accuraccy
 2. The tranfer learning model of the VGG16 for dog breed classifier:
    78% accuraccy